 Students are limited to no more than 40 upper-division credits in any single academic department, and students are limited to no more than 44 credits taught in business (classes by the departments of accounting, decision sciences, finance and marketing, and management).

 A minimum cumulative GPA of 2.0 or higher is required for graduation.
 The required three writing proficiency points may be taken in any department.

 Office: ES 603 (office is currently closed)

-To schedule an advising appointment during the summer, please email Marc Geisler and provide upcoming windows of availability.
+To schedule a Zoom advising appointment this summer, please email Marc Geisler and provide days and times that you are available.
 Once your appointment request is received via email, you will receive a response within 24 hours.